Princeton Locomotive And Shop MAnagement System

 We ran experiments where we trained value functions first on deterministic travel times, and then using travel times sampled from probability distribution derived from history.
 The results are shown to the right for a particular yard, at a particular point in time.

 The deterministically trained VFA rises and then levels off around 3-5 locomotives.
-The value of more than 3 locomotivves at this yard is minimal.
+The value of more than 3 locomotives at this yard is minimal.

 When we model uncertainty, we show much higher values up to around 5 or 6 locomotives.
 This reflects the intuitive behavior that when a train might arrive late, then you need more locomotives at a yard.